-PREREQUISITE: 9-11 grades,
+LENGTH OF CLASS: one year PREREQUISITE: 9-11 grades,

-English grade of C of higher
+English grade of C or higher

 This course is a basic introduction to the Spanish language and the culture of the Spanish-speaking countries.
 Students will develop novice-level proficiency skills in speaking, writing, listening, and reading (SWLR).
 Students will analyze and use basic grammar as a tool for effective communication by developing language-learning strategies and skill-building.